-Walk along the eastern side of the River Tiber, where Fabricius Bridge connects Tiber Island to the historic centre, and you’ll stumble upon something curious: the Ghettarello.
+Walk along the eastern side of the River Tiber, where Fabricius Bridge connects Tiber Island to the historic centre, and you’ll stumble upon a true treasure of Hidden Rome: the Ghettarello.

 Nestled between the Church of Saint Nicola in Chains and an eyesore of a modern bus stop on the road running along the Tiber is a small archaeological site consisting of several subterranean buildings.